 *I do not own these characters.
 All rights go to E.L.
 James*

-Unable to withstand another moment with even this small of an amount of space between us I quickly cross to where they are lying on the floor and assume the same position as they are in.
-"I know he's only saying 'dada' because it is easy for babies to say…"
+Unable to withstand another moment with even this small of an amount of space between us, I quickly cross to where they are lying on the floor.
+Assuming the same position as they are in, I look at Ana.
+"I know he's only saying 'dada' because it is easy for babies to say."

 "He knows you're his Dada, don't you Teddy?"

 Ana discontinues my sentence as well as my doubt.
 Our son looks at me and continues to babble interjecting a few more 'dadas' in his line of jabber.

 "Play peekaboo with us Daddy."
 She encourages me, and I cannot resist joining in their game.

 Covering my face with my hands I lilt the same words to Ted as Ana did.
 "Where is Daddy's Teddy?
 There he is!
 Peek-a-boo Teddy!
 Daddy sees you!"
 His tiny body erupts into a fit of giggles followed by chatter, urging me to engage in the game with him again and again.